ig33kmor3/aws-eks-workshop/5-update-application-deployment/README.md

     airports.add(new Airport(5, "Denver International Airport", "KDEN", "Denver, CO", "5433"));
     ```

-3. Build container image by running the following command in the root of this project folder:
+3. Build container image by running the following command in the root of the airport-data folder - **PROJECT_ROOT/5-update-application-deployment/airport-data**:

     ```bash
     docker build -t airport-locator:2.0.0 .